 In 2015, I started working for the Web and Complex Systems Lab as an undergraduate research assistant shortly after being introduced to Data Science in an elective class I took, CS 3250: Computational Tools and Techniques for Data Analysis taught by Derek Doran.
 I received a graduate research assistant position in the same lab shortly after, beginning my graduate degree working towards a M.S. in Computer Science.

-I'm interested in the broad field of Data Science and Statistical Learning, and I've spent time learning about many different aspects and techniques of both fields.
-In short, I've spent anywhere from a few weeks to multiple months studying: Bayesian Networks, Neural Networks, Nonparametric density estimation, Clustering techniques, Social Network Models, Information Theory, Bayesian inference techniques, and Markov Chain Monte Carlo (MCMC) methods.
-The specific research I've done, along with several of the (either class or personal) projects and presentations I've given, are listed down further below.
+I'm interested in the intersection between Machine Learning and Statistical Learning Theory.
+Broadly, the topics I've studied include: Bayesian Networks, Unsupervised types Deep Learning (e.g. SOMs and GANs), Nonparametric density estimation, Clustering techniques, Social Network Models, Information Theory, Bayesian inference techniques, and Markov Chain Monte Carlo (MCMC) methods.
+The specific research I've done, along with several of the (either class or personal) projects and presentations I've given, are detailed further down below.